299: No Such Thing As A Conscientious Brunette

 And the argument was that there had been some poppy seeds mixed in with the feed.

-It doesn't feel like something that would help a racehorse to run quickly, does it?
+It doesn't feel like something that would help a racehorse to run quickly, does that?

 So it's more effective, it's more efficient for them to get oxygen from the air.